The CIO Brief: Don’t Time. Trim.

 Investing would be simple if we could just rotate back and forth from 100% exposure to 0% exposure.
 All-in when values are cheap, all-out when things get expensive.

+Unfortunately, that is an impossible way to invest.
+Nobody can time the market with any real consistency.
 Even if they could, the ongoing capital gains taxes would erode much of the benefit.

 But…if you were dead set on trying.